hmcts/pip-publication-services/README.md

 For our functional tests, we are using Square's [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver) library.
 This allows us to test the full HTTP stack for our service-to-service interactions.

 The functional tests also call out to Data Management in staging to retrieve publications.

+### Fortify

+We use Fortify to scan for security vulnerabilities.
+This is run as part of our nightly pipelines.

 ## Contributing
 We are happy to accept third-party contributions.
 See [.github/CONTRIBUTING.md](./.github/CONTRIBUTING.md) for more details.